 — Smell training for those with a continued loss of smell.

-— Therapy or medications for depression or anxiety.
+— Therapy or medications for anxiety or depression.

 Tests and treatments can pinpoint how well a person can function so they can build back up any areas that are currently causing difficulty, Haggerty says.